KateiRen/ZenWeek/ZenWeek_PRD.md

 - Weekly summary view (all tasks, filters)
 - Simple chart: tasks by day/week
 - Open-task badge on each week tab
+- after creating a new task automatically enter the new task entry field again

 ## 4. Success Metrics
 - MVP shipped in under 1 hour